matipe1/training-exercises/Python/data-types/list_comprehension.md

 # List Comprehension

-This is an exercise in which there are an implementation of list comprehension.
+This is an exercise in which there is an implementation of list comprehension.

 ---